Jackie Paris: Recording and performing

 He recorded from the 1940s into the 2000s.
 His albums include Songs by Jackie Paris (EmArcy), Jackie Paris Sings the Lyrics of Ira Gershwin (Time), and The Song Is Paris (Impulse!).
 The first song that he recorded was "Skylark", on one of two sessions made by his trio for MGM Records in 1947.
 He recorded Thelonious Monk's "Round Midnight", which was produced by the critic Leonard Feather and featured a young Dick Hyman on piano.

 In 1949, he toured with the Lionel Hampton Orchestra and was invited to join Duke Ellington's Orchestra, but he was too exhausted to take it.
-Paris was part of the Lionel Hampton Orchestra that played at the famed Cavalcade of Jazz in Los Angeles at Wrigley Field which was produced by Leon Hefflin Sr. on July 10, 1949.
+Paris was part of the Lionel Hampton Orchestra that played at the Cavalcade of Jazz in Los Angeles at Wrigley Field which was produced by Leon Hefflin Sr. on July 10, 1949.
 They did a second concert at Lane Field in San Diego on September 3, 1949.
 He was the only vocalist to tour as a regular member of the Charlie Parker Quintet.
-Unfortunately, no recordings exist of the Parker–Paris combination, but there is a photograph of the two working together.
+No recordings exist of the Parker–Paris combination, but there is a photograph of the two working together.
 He worked often with Charles Mingus, who called Paris his favorite singer and recorded with him often, including 1952's "Paris in Blue" and "Duke Ellington's Sound of Love" on the album Changes Two in 1974.

-During the 1960s–70s, Paris frequently performed with his wife at the time Anne Marie Moss.
+During the 1960s and 1970s, Paris frequently performed with his wife at the time Anne Marie Moss.

 Paris performed or recorded with Bobby Scott, Charlie Shavers, Coleman Hawkins, Dizzy Gillespie, Donald Byrd, Eddie Costa, Gigi Gryce, Hank Jones, Joe Wilder, Johnny Mandel, Lee Konitz, Max Roach, Neal Hefti, Oscar Pettiford, Ralph Burns, Terry Gibbs, Tony Scott, and Wynton Kelly.

+A documentary about him, 'Tis Autumn: The Search for Jackie Paris, came out in 2006.

 Recognition

 He won many jazz polls and awards, including those of Down Beat, Playboy, Swing Journal, and Metronome.
 In 1953, he was named Best New Male Vocalist of the Year in the first Down Beat Critics Poll.
 The winning female vocalist was Ella Fitzgerald, who repeatedly named Paris as one of her favorites.

 In 2001, Paris played to a standing room crowd – and to a standing ovation – at New York's Birdland jazz club in Times Square.
-He was virtually the only performer to have appeared at every incarnation of the famed night spot, from the legendary Birdland of the 1950s to the present.
+He was virtually the only performer to have appeared at every incarnation of the night spot, from the Birdland of the 1950s, to the present.

 He was praised by comic Lenny Bruce, who shared the bill with him on many occasions.
 Bruce said, "I dig his talent.
 The audience loves him and he gets laughs.
 He is too much!"